 The summer school was organised by the Faculty of Technology, Art and Design and the Department of Computer Science for the third consecutive year in July 2019.

 The students could choose between different subjects focusing on technology and innovation, including Big Data Analytics, Technology and Society, Ethical Hacking and Introduction to Programming.

 They represented a variety of universities and countries, including OsloMet's partner institutions in Canada, Hong Kong and Ukraine.

 Other students made their way to OsloMet from a wide range of countries - for example, Ghana, Italy, India, France and the Netherlands.

 The summer school was also popular among Norwegian students

 Full-time students at OsloMet also choose to attend the summer school, where they could expand their international network and earn extra credits during the summer holidays.

 Hedda Marie Westlin, a second-year student of information technology at OsloMet, attended the Ethical Hacking summer school course and said it was great working with people from almost every continent.
 She can tell about many great conversations and experiences exchanged throughout the summer school.

 Professionally, I learned about ethical hacking, a topic that is not offered many places in Norway.
 It was very exciting to learn a topic that few are well acquainted with, but many know from popular culture.
 After the course, I started a student union for ethical hacking at OsloMet.
 I really enjoyed the subject from the start of the course, and I still enjoy it.– Hedda Marie Westlin

-Social and innovative programs that brings students together across subjects
+Social and innovative programmes that bring students together across subjects

 Although Hedda knows her way around OsloMet as well as the city, she says she benefited from joining the social activities with the international students.